Divad614/Calculator_JS/README.md

 My inspiration came from the  Microsoft Calculator on the Windows operating system, it is very similar in design but the functionality differs.

+It has a max input length of 16 and has built in error responses to invalid equations.

 ## Installation:

 1. Simply Install the 3 index files and run the HTML!